ApiLogicServer/ApiLogicProject/readme.md

 <summary>What is API Logic Server</summary>

 &nbsp;
-API Logic Server reads your schema to create executable web app projects: an API and an Admin UI.
+API Logic Server reads your schema to create an executable web app project: an API and an Admin UI.

 Customize with Python in standard IDEs.